MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-search-copy-activity.md

     :::image type="content" source="./media/connector-azure-search/index-action.png" alt-text="Screenshot showing index action tab.":::

   - **Merge**: Combine all the columns in the new document with the existing one.
-If there is no existing document, the new document will be uploaded as a new one in the index.
+If there is no existing document, the new document will be uploaded as a new one to the index.

   - **Upload**: The new document replaces the existing one.
-If there is no existing document, the new document will be uploaded as a new one in the index.
+If there is no existing document, the new document will be uploaded as a new one to the index.

+  If the new document has a column but the existing document does not, its value will be set to null.

 - **Write batch size**: Data is uploaded into the search index when the buffer size reaches the specified write batch size.
 Allowed values are: integer 1 to 1,000, and the default value is 1000. <br>
 Azure AI Search service supports writing documents as a batch.
 A batch can contain 1 to 1,000 Actions.
 An action handles one document to perform the upload/merge operation.